DataDog/documentation/content/en/continuous_integration/pipelines/_index.md

 {{< img src="ci/pipeline_job_summary_duration_change.png" alt="Job summary table" style="width:100%;">}}

 When viewing a feature branch for a pipeline, there are two graphs for _Errored Executions_: one for failed executions in this feature branch, and another for comparing failures in this branch to other failures.
-You have the option to toggle between `Other Branches` and `Specific Branch`, so you can compare failed executions in this feature branch with aggregated failures across all other branches, or directly compare failed executions in this feature branch with failed executions in another branch of your choice.
+You have the option to toggle between `Other Branches` and `Specific Branch`.
+Selecting `Other Branches` compares failed executions in this feature branch with aggregated failures across all other branches to help you distinguish between introduced (local) execution failures and inherited (global) execution failures.
+Toggling to `Specific Branch` directly compares failed executions in this feature branch with failed executions in another branch of your choice to help you specifically track changes in pipeline performance.

+or directly compare failed executions in this feature branch with failed executions in another branch of your choice.

 {{< img src="ci/pipeline_stage_summary_feature_branch.png" alt="Stage summary table" style="width:100%;">}}